 I’ve had this thrown out at least a couple of times when showing folks around our space and as much as I’d like to sugar coat it, that thinking is just plain wrong.
-Working from home is MORE expensive and here’s why.
+Working from home might work for a remote employee in a larger company, but for a small business, it’s MORE expensive and MORE harmful, and here’s why.

 Although on the face of it, spending money is always more expensive than not, in business spending money is the ONLY way we grow.

 - We spend money to become a legal entity, which helps us become real to our clients.

 - We spend money developing our website / branding etc. because we know we can’t succeed today without it.

 - We spend money on advertising because it lets people know we exist who might want to do business with us.

 - Each of these examples demonstrates that to succeed and grow in business, some money has to be spent, albeit wisely.